madskristensen/MiniBlog/README.md

 * OpenGraph enabled
 * Based on jQuery and Bootstrap
 * Best-in-class performance
-* Works on on any host including Azure Websites
+* Works on any host including Azure Websites
 * Themes can easily be added through NuGet
+* Uses the same XML format as BlogEngine.NET

 ### Why another blog engine?
 7 years have past since I started the BlogEngine.NET project.